eclipse-archived/ceylon-lang.org/documentation/1.2/faq/language-design.md

 Nevertheless, for interoperability, Ceylon, _does_ let you call overloaded methods and constructors of classes defined in Java.
-As of 1.1, it even lets you refine multiple overloaded versions of a method when extending a Java class or interface.
+Ceylon even lets you refine multiple overloaded versions of a method when extending a Java class or interface.

 ### Implicit type conversions